nordic-institute/X-Road-development/README.md

 More information about X-Road Open Community can be found [here](https://github.com/jointxroad/About).

 ### How to contribute?
 Submit a pull request or raise an issue.
 Changes to the documents are reviewed in EE-FI workgroup meetings and/or e-mail and/or issue comments in this repository.

+### Source code

+The source code of the X-Road software [is published here](https://github.com/vrk-kpa/xroad-public).

 Head Architect decides on submitted changes.